erin-noe-payne/express-train/ReadMe.md

 ```
 app
   /controllers      -- application controllers (automatically loaded onto app.controllers)
-  /init             -- modules to initialize your application (after configs, before models, etc are loaded)
+  /init             -- files that will run after configuration, to help initialize the state of the app
   /lib              -- application specific modules you will use to glue your app together
   /middleware       -- application middleware (automatically loaded onto app.middleware)
   /models           -- application models (automatically loaded onto app.models)